python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 Extending Virtualenvwrapper
 ===========================

+Long experience with home-grown solutions for customizing a development environment has proven how valuable it can be to have the ability to automate common tasks and eliminate persistent annoyances.
-Customizing one's development environment is a practice adopted from other tool-based jobs in which long experience leads to home-grown and unique solutions to persistent annoyances.
-Carpenters build jigs, software developers write shell scripts.  virtualenvwrapper continues the tradition of encouraging a craftsman to modify his tools to work the way he wants, rather than the other way around.
+Carpenters build jigs, software developers write shell scripts. virtualenvwrapper continues the tradition of encouraging a craftsman to modify their tools to work the way they want, rather than the other way around.

 Use the hooks provided to eliminate repetitive manual operations and streamline your development workflow.
-For example, the pre_activate and post_activate hooks can trigger an IDE to load a project file to reload files from the last editing session, manage time-tracking records, or start and stop development versions of an application server.
-The initialize hook can be used to add entirely new commands and hooks to virtualenvwrapper.
-And the pre_mkvirtualenv and post_mkvirtualenv hooks give you an opportunity to install basic requirements into each new development environment, initialize a source code control repository, or otherwise set up a new project.
+For example, set up the :ref:`plugins-pre_activate` and :ref:`plugins-post_activate` hooks to trigger an IDE to load a project file to reload files from the last editing session, manage time-tracking records, or start and stop development versions of an application server.
+Use the :ref:`plugins-initialize` hook to add entirely new commands and hooks to virtualenvwrapper.
+And the :ref:`plugins-pre_mkvirtualenv` and :ref:`plugins-post_mkvirtualenv` hooks give you an opportunity to install basic requirements into each new development environment, initialize a source code control repository, or otherwise set up a new project.

 There are two ways to attach your code so that virtualenvwrapper will run it: End-users can use shell scripts or other programs for personal